 The Club & Membership

-The Club was formed in 1968 with 19 members by our 'mother club' Crawley and has a mix of male and female members.
+The Club was formed in 1968 with 20 members by our 'mother club' Crawley and has a mix of male and female members.
+More information about the 50 year Anniversary can be viewed by CLICKING 50 HERE.
 There are a number of key people involved in its day to day operation.
 In July each year the club members elect the clubs officers for a twelve month period.
 To contact any of the clubs officers please go to the Contact Us page or telephone the Club Secretary on 0845 833 9506.
 The key Director posts for 2017/18 are as follows:

 President Mike Barty Secretary Richard Maynard